Helen Barrett Bright Ideas Award

-This year the Helen Barrett Bright Ideas Award is celebrating 10 years of providing financial support for adults with CF who want to run their own business.
-Our window for applications for this year's award has now closed.
+Last year the Helen Barrett Bright Ideas Award celebrated 10 years of providing financial support for adults with CF who want to run their own business.

 The grant can be used to cover the purchase of necessary equipment and stock, put towards advertising campaigns, creating a website and so much more.